nextleap-project/countermitm/source/new.rst

 they will not be displayed "raw" to users, and at best only send them on explicit request of users.
-Note that with automated processing of "administrative" messages arises a new attack vector that the simple fingerprint-validation work flows do not have: malfeasant peers can try to inject adminstrative messages in order to impersonate another user or to learn if a particular user is online.
+Note that with automated processing of "administrative" messages arises a new attack vector that the simple fingerprint-validation workflows do not have: malfeasant peers can try to inject adminstrative messages in order to impersonate another user or to learn if a particular user is online.